• Our Design Alliance

 • Our Brand Philosophy

-UK Gear have a unique association with The Army Physical Training Corps, the elite fitness professionals of The British Army.
-They are closely involved in the development of our products before wear testing them in some of the most demanding conditions on Earth.
-Only when approved by The British Army do we consider our products... built to survive.
+UK Gear’s training shoes were originally designed in association with the Royal Army Physical Training Corps (RAPTC).
+These elite fitness professionals were closely involved in the development and tested our products in some of the most inhospitable conditions on Earth.
+Only when approved by the Military do we consider our products...
+Built to survive.

 Paul Bateson: Completes the 1,000 mile challenge wearing UK Gear's PT-1000's!